Get the ArenaCoach Desktop App

 What is the best Fury Warrior composition in 3v3?

-The highest win rate 3v3 composition for Fury Warrior is with Restoration Druid and Elemental Shaman, running a 62.5% win rate across 16 matches among high-rated players.
+The highest win rate 3v3 composition for Fury Warrior this season is with Holy Paladin and Balance Druid, running a 61.1% win rate across 36 matches.

 What are the hardest matchups for Fury Warrior?

-Windwalker Monk is currently the most difficult matchup for Fury Warrior in Solo Shuffle based on win rate data from high-rated play.
-On the other hand, Retribution Paladin is one of the most favorable matchups.
+Discipline Priest is currently the most difficult matchup for Fury Warrior in Solo Shuffle based on this season's win rate data.
+On the other hand, Mistweaver Monk is one of the most favorable matchups.

 What are Fury Warrior's strengths and weaknesses in arena?

-Fury Warrior performs best against melee (55% win rate) and is weakest against ranged (45.5%).
-The matchup spread is wide, with a large gap between best and worst.
+Fury Warrior performs best against ranged (48.4% win rate) and is weakest against melee (48.2%).
+The matchup spread is tight, with little gap between best and worst.

 How many viable compositions does Fury Warrior have?

-Fury Warrior has 7 different 3v3 compositions above 50% win rate, ranking 12 of 30 specs with winning comps.
+Fury Warrior has 39 different 3v3 compositions above 50% win rate, ranking 29 of 34 specs with winning comps.
+Limited 3v3 comp variety.

 What is the typical rating for Fury Warrior players?